 Funding is not guaranteed.
 In the cases where graduate students are funded in part or in whole by the College, they are limited to working a combined full time equivalency (FTE) of .50 FTE or 20 hours a week during the Fall and Spring semesters for all jobs on campus.

 During the summer, this limitation increases to 1.0 FTE.
-For students funded by the College, funding will not continue after the second year of Masters studies or the third year of Ph.D. studies, except for the Graduate School Fellowship program.
+Holders of the Graduate School Preeminence Award are not allowed any additional employment either within UF or outside of UF without prior approval.
+For students funded by the College, funding will not continue after the fourth year of Ph.D. studies.
 These limitations are to assist our graduate students in their academic success and to allow them to focus on their graduate studies.
 Exceptions to these limitations will only be granted in the most extreme situations.
 Exemption petitions, in essay form, must be submitted to the Graduate Committee or College Administration if the Graduate Committee is not actively meeting.